 constructed about its existence suggest that, should one exist it would be

+very large and of a very special form indeed.
 It seems one might construct a little game when it comes to this magical

 "sum of proper divisors" function.
 Starting with any number, we could take